 or email: email@example.com

 Our Board meetings are held at Coastal House once every two months.
-Below are the approved minutes from the previous Board meetings.
+Below are the approved minutes from the previous Board meetings from within the past 12 months.

 July 2018 Board Meeting minutes